-- 1:1 support - Small group support - Use of the NTP for English - Additional teaching and learning opportunities provided through trained TAs or external agencies - Resources are used to target children for additional support to reach Age Related Expectations - Transition support from first schools and to upper school - All curricular resources and trips are automatically paid for. - One residential trip in KS2 and KS3 is paid for in full. - All pupils have access to IT at home by providing laptops and wifi dongles if necessary - Homework and breakfast club - Access to sports and other opportunities at lunchtime and after school - Behaviour and well-being support ELSA and nurture groups, behaviour learning mentor. - Access to small group and 1:1 counselling for children and families - Support to learn a musical instrumental - All previously looked after children are supported to the same level as those in receipt of FSM - All our work through pupil premium is aimed at accelerating progress moving children to at least Age Related Expectations.
+- 1:1 support - Small group support - Additional teaching and learning opportunities provided through trained TAs or external agencies - Resources are used to target children for additional support to reach Age Related Expectations - Transition support from first schools and to upper school - All curricular resources and trips are automatically paid for. - One residential trip in KS2 and KS3 is paid for in full. - All pupils have access to IT at home by providing laptops if needed - Homework and breakfast club - Access to sports and other opportunities at lunchtime and after school - Behaviour and well-being support ELSA and nurture groups, behaviour learning mentor. - Access to small group and 1:1 counselling for children and families - Support to learn a musical instrumental. - All previously looked after children are supported to the same level as those in receipt of FSM - Use of PP Learning Mentor for targeted support in English lessons to improve reading fluency and sentence structure. - All our work through pupil premium is aimed at accelerating progress moving children to at least Age Related Expectations.